osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/present.md

 <br /><br />

 ### What happens now?
-> - The **FOSS4G SoTM OCeania 2023 Organising Committee** will now review the votes and accceptance emails should be in your inbox by Sunday 30th July.
+> - The **FOSS4G SoTM Oceania 2023 Organising Committee** will now review the votes and accceptance emails should be in your inbox by Sunday 30th July.
 > - Acceptance emails will be sent out to all submissions
 > - You will need to confirm by Thursday 10th August as to whether you will be attending